-2022 Option and RSU Grants
+2023 Option and RSU Grants

-On May 12, 2022, we granted Ms. Smith 339,847 nonqualified options ("Time Options") to purchase shares of our common stock and 99,620 restricted stock units ("RSUs") in connection with her promotion to the position of President, Data, Technology, and Experience.
-The Time Options have a per share exercise price equal to \$14.63 per share and a 10-year term.
-Subject to Ms. Smith's continued employment through the applicable vesting date, the Time Options and RSUs vest 25% per year on each of the first four anniversaries of May 11, 2022.
+On May 11, 2023, we granted Mr. Jardine 15,749 nonqualified options ("Time Options") to purchase shares of our common stock and 3,903 restricted stock units ("RSUs").
+The Time Options have a per share exercise price equal to \$12.62 per share and a 10-year term.
+Subject to Mr. Jardine's continued employment through the applicable vesting date, the Time Options and RSUs vest 25% per year on each of the first four anniversaries of May 11, 2023.
+Mr. Jardine received this equity award based on a review of peer compensation benchmarking to create stronger alignment with the market for his role.

-If a change in control occurs and during the 24 month period following such change in control, Ms. Smith's service is terminated by the Company without Cause or due to her resignation for Good Reason (as each such term is defined in the Smith Employment Agreement), all unvested Time Options and RSUs become fully vested upon the date of such termination.
+If a change in control occurs and during the 24 month period following such change in control, Mr. Jardine's service is terminated by the Company without Cause or due to his resignation for Good Reason (as each such term is defined in the Jardine Employment Agreement), all unvested Time Options and RSUs become fully vested upon the date of such termination.

-None of our other Named Executive Officers received an equity award in 2022.
+None of our other Named Executive Officers received an equity award in 2023.